Missouri inmate adamantly denies role in 1978 triple slaying

 Two other men convicted in the killings later insisted that Strickland wasn’t at the crime scene, The Kansas City Star reported.
 And Douglas, the only eyewitness to the killings, recanted her testimony that Strickland was the shooter.

-During afternoon testimony, Douglas’ daughter, mother and a former co-worker all testified that she had told them she identified the wrong shooter and wanted to help exonerate Strickland,
+During afternoon testimony, Douglas’ daughter, mother, sister and a former co-worker all testified that she had told them she identified the wrong shooter and wanted to help exonerate Strickland,

 Senoria Strickland said her daughter told her police pressured her to identify Strickland and she was was upset and depressed that she had chosen “the wrong guy.”

-Note: This story has been corrected to show that Strickland watched the testimony from a wheelchair, but did not testify from a wheelchair.